 Who can make a complaint?

-• If a service user does not have the capacity to make their own decisions, a friend or relative may make a complaint on their behalf.
+- if a service user does not have the capacity to make their own decisions, a friend or relative may make a complaint on their behalf.

 What can I complain about?

-A complaint is an "expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents" (Housing Ombudsman, 2020).
+A complaint is an "expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents" (Housing Ombudsman, 2024).

-• Your experience of our care delivery
+- negative experience of our care delivery in our care sites.

 Can I get help to make a complaint?